jonasfs/ProductDevelopmentProject/README.md

 Fields are bits of data like first name, age, zip code, model, serial number, Coverage A limit, or prize dollar amount.
 Basically any data the carrier would want to collect about the risk.
 Fields can also be of different types, like text, date, number, currency, and so forth.

+Deliverables will be:

+1. A README that describes your approach and how to deploy your project.
+2. Link(s) to the deployed version of your project.

 ### Data

 For the data layer, model the risk types and how the generic fields and field types would relate to these risk types.
 Field types should be either `text`, `number`, `date`, or `enum` (where there are multiple potential options but only one choice can be made).

-Deliverables will be either...
+Deliverables will be:

 1. A Python file containing the ORM classes for these tables.
 2. An entity relationship diagram, which depicts the tables and their relationship to one another.
-3. Both 1 and 2, because you're awesome.

 ### Backend